 Born in Saint Petersburg, Russia, Maria Hämäläinen began her music studies in Kronstadt, a town located on an island at the Gulf of Finland.
 At the age of six she entered the Children’s Music School no. 8 named after the distinguished citizen of Kronstadt – honored soprano Galina Vishnevskaya.
 Maria’s music studies included then flute and piano playing, the latter being an absolute and immediate passion of interest of hers warmly supported by Maria’s first piano teacher Tatiana Liko.
 After the family’s repatriation to Finland, Maria was accepted by the Sibelius Academy to the piano class of professor Hamsa Al-Wadi Juris under whose guidance Maria completed Sibelius Academy’s Junior Academy and the degrees of Bachelor of Music and Master of Music.

-Performing with an expanding repertoire, she appears at international stages in Finland and abroad.
-Maria was invited to perform at the Suolahti International Summer Festival, the International PianoEspoo Festival and at the Mänttä Music Festival.
-Recent highlights include performing at festivals such as Musica Mundi in Belgium, International Piano Festival ClaviCologne in Germany, Dartington Summer School and Festival in UK.
+Performing with expanding repertoire Maria appears at international stages in Finland and abroad.
+Among others, Maria was invited to perform at the Presidential Palace of Finland, Concert Hall of Music Centre in Helsinki and the Suolahti International Summer Festival, the International PianoEspoo Festival, KesäVirratSoi Festival and at the Mänttä Music Festival.
+She has been awarded at national and international piano competitions in England, Italy, Germany, Greece, Belgium, France, Russia and Finland.